Arthur Adair

-Arthur Robin Adair CVO MBE (10 February 1913 – 1981), sometimes referred to as Awang A.R.
+Major Arthur Robin Adair CVO MBE (10 February 1913 – 1981), sometimes referred to as Awang A.R.
 Adair, was a diplomat and formerly the British High Commissioner to Brunei.
 With nearly four years as High Commissioner for Brunei, he held the record for the longest tenure.

-Biography

 Early life

 Adair was born on 10 February 1913, and educated at the Boujeloud School, Queen Elizabeth's Grammar School and completed Emmanuel College with a Bachelor of Arts (BA).
 He first began work with the Indian Civil Service from 16 September 1937 to 1947.
 Amid the outbreak of the Second World War, he began serving with the Royal Artillery from 1939 to 1946, and three years as the British Army's assistant and later Deputy Recruiting Officer under Lucknow Recruiting Area.
 He was commissioned as a second lieutenant in April 1941 and was promoted to temporary Major in February 1944.

 From 1944 to 1947, he worked in the District Magistrate and Deputy Commissioner, followed by a short period with the Additional Director of Agriculture on 17 July 1947.
 He continued work under the Commonwealth Relations Office (CRO) on 1 October 1947, the First Secretary of Dacca from 17 July 1947 to October 1950, established Principal on 28 May 1948, returned to CRO for the second time from 1950 to 1952, transferred to Colombo, Sri Lanka from September 1952 until March 1956, finally going back to CRO for the last time from 1956 to 1960.